How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 wrapperStyle: "margin-bottom:10px; background: red;",

-This adds a background color to the img tag.
+This option applies a background color to the img tag.

 options: {